-More than two million Israelis have been vaccinated; by March the economy will fully reopen, with nearly universal vaccination for populations-in-danger, and anyone else who wants to put an end to the hellish existence of the past year.
+More than six million Israelis have been vaccinated; by March the economy will fully reopen (already happened) , with nearly universal vaccination for populations-in-danger, and anyone else who wants to put an end to the hellish existence of the past year.

 In this post, I will underline the cultural underpinnings which explain the willingness of our population to roll up their sleeve and take the jab.
-True, the government, personal connections, our superb public health system did procure and do provide logistic support for this endeavour, but that alone does not explain the willingness of the population to get jabbed.
+True, the government and our superb public health system did procure and provide logistic support for this endeavour, but that alone does not explain the willingness of the population to get jabbed.
 I trust that this short post add another layer of explanation

 - Israelis are risk tolerant.
 It starts with our history.
 The ingathering of the exiles from the Diaspora into Turkish and then British-mandated Palestine, into what is now the State of Israel, was always a high risk endeavour (which most Jews opposed until the Holocaust).
 Against all odds, from the late 1800s until today, almost every single achievement has been achieved by risk taking.
 Many risks paid off; many others fail.
 But bottom line, we owe our existence to our risk tolerance.